JOvenOven/ctf-writeups/Cyber_Apocalypse_2024_Hacker_Royale/pwn/rocket_blaster_xxx/README.md

 ```

-Whit this gadgets at hand we can write our final exploit, the registers `RDI`, `RSI`, `RDX` will be used to set the first, second, and third parameters respectively.
-Before popping the parameters from the stack it is necessary to write a `ret` gadget to avoid stack alignment issues.
+With this gadgets at hand we can write our final exploit, the registers `RDI`, `RSI` and `RDX` will be used to set the first, second, and third parameters respectively, those registers are commonly use for that purpose.
+Before popping the parameters from the stack to the registers, it is necessary to write a `ret` gadget to avoid stack alignment issues.
+Finally, set the `fill_ammo` function at the end of the `ROP chain` to execute it and get the flag.
+Here is my exploit script:

 ```Python
 #!/usr/bin/python3